weijiex/DataViz-Project/Assignment3-StaticPlots2/README.md

 This file contains the update for the previous three static plots in Assignment 2 and two new static plots.

-Data Source: \
+*Data Source:* \
 DATA2GO.NYC \
-NYC Environment & Health Data Portal
+NYC Environment & Health Data Portal \
+NYC Open Data \
+New York Federal Statistical Research Data Center (NYRDC)